View the recent Coronavirus information for licensees

-The Victorian Commission for Gambling and Liquor Regulation (VCGLR) has developed these resources to assist gaming venues to understand and comply with the requirements of the Responsible Gambling Code of Conduct (Code of Conduct) and self-exclusion program.
+The Victorian Commission for Gambling and Liquor Regulation (VCGLR) has developed these resources to assist gaming venues to understand and comply with the requirements of a Responsible Gambling Code of Conduct (Code of Conduct) and Self-Exclusion Program.

-All gaming venues are required to maintain a register.
-This resource provides an outline of how to manage your responsible gambling reporting requirements.
-The VCGLR recommends you incorporate these practices into your operating environment and staff training, or implement your own similar practices to meet the requirements.
-For information, download a copy of the Gambling Fact Sheet - Responsible Gambling Register (PDF, 472KB).
+All gaming venues are required to collect and maintain data in relation to self-exclusion, as well as information on complaints received by customers regarding compliance with a Code of Conduct.
+This resource provides an outline of how to manage your responsible gambling reporting requirements through the establishment of a responsible gambling register.
+The VCGLR recommends you incorporate these practices into your operating environment and staff training to meet the requirements.
+Download a copy of the Gambling Fact Sheet - Responsible Gambling Register.

 There are certain requirements for venue operators to display signage that encourages responsible gambling.
 Gaming signage, player information materials and signs about underage patrons must be displayed in the gaming area, as stated in the Gambling Regulation Act 2003 (the Act).
 For more information see Display gaming signage.